How Many States Have Their Own Osha Plans

 Do state plans offer better protection than federal OSHA?

 Not necessarily.
 Both are required to provide the same core protections.
 Still, some state plans include additional standards.
-Here's one way to look at it: California has stricter chemical exposure limits.
+Take this: California has stricter chemical exposure limits.

 How do I report a safety violation in a State Plan state?